 In 1964, during a performance at the Railway Hotel in Wealdstone, which at the time was a regular venue for them, Townshend accidentally broke the head of his guitar on the low ceiling of the stage.

 After the crowd started laughing at him, an angry Townshend smashed the guitar on stage, then picked up another and continued to play the show.

 The next week, the audience had grown somewhat as people were keen to see a repeat of the event.
 This time, however, it was Moon who kicked his drum kit over.
 As such, auto-destructive art became a feature of The Who’s shows.

-The Who's 1969 performance at the Woodstock Festival is one of the most famous live shows in rock and roll history.
+The band's 1969 performance at the Woodstock Festival is one of the most famous of The Who's live shows in rock and roll history.
 The band's performance at Woodstock was a triumph, and their powerful and energetic performance cemented their reputation as one of the greatest live bands of all time.

 Despite going on stage in the early hours of Sunday morning, the group delivered a powerful and dynamic performance that left the crowd in awe - despite the band members not enjoying the set themselves.

 Even with all the smashing of instruments, frontman Roger Daltrey has always been the centrepiece of the group.
 His commanding presence on stage and powerful voice is what helped The Who become the great performers that they were.